 Normally women feel at her best day 1- 14 in the menstruation cycle, which coincides with the highest levels of carbon dioxide in the blood (and progesterone levels at their lowest).
 The last week of the cycle is usually the worst.
 That’s when the carbon dioxide level is at its lowest (and the progesterone level at its peak).
 In this article you can read about why it is common that women are at risk develop poor breathing habits >>

 Let’s take a closer look on how impaired breathing habits can play an important rore in the seven main problems that occur during menstruation:

 Even though the brain and nervous systems only make up two percent of the body weight, they use up to 20 percent of the oxygen we consume.
 If our breathing is worsened, our body will lack oxygen.
 The brain is then the organ who suffers the most.
 When the available oxygen is limited, the brain will work a bit slower.

 Hyperventilation is a natural reaction from stress and means that you breathe fast.
 The problem arises when this stress response is triggered at rest, the breathing will then become faster than our bodies requirements.

-A lot of the stress we experience in our day to day life isn’t followed by any physical activity and therefore it is very common that our breathing equals a lowgrade form of hyperventilation, although not as bad as the picture above, but when this over breathing is repeated hour after hour, day after day, over time it has major negative impact on our brains ability to work.
+A lot of the stress we experience in our day to day life isn’t followed by any physical activity and therefore it is very common that our breathing equals a lowgrade form of hyperventilation, although not as bad as the picture below, but when this over breathing is repeated hour after hour, day after day, over time it has major negative impact on our brains ability to work.